fraenkel-lab/OmicsIntegrator/example/README.md

 ----
 Here we have data from a breast cancer-derived cell line that we can use to construct TF binding scores that can be used with any breast-cancer related gene expression dataset of choice.

-- test-mcf7-data.py: This script shows how to use garnet to predict transcription factor binding from epigenetic data (without regression to select best transcription factors).
+- build-mcf7-matrix.py: This script shows how to use garnet to predict transcription factor binding from epigenetic data (without regression to select best transcription factors).
-- mcf7_garnet.cfg
+- mcf7_garnet.cfg: Configuration file used.
-- wgEncodeUWDukeDnaseMCF7.fdr01peaks.hg19.bed
+- wgEncodeUWDukeDnaseMCF7.fdr01peaks.hg19.bed: DNase-I hypersensitive regions in MCF7 cell lines.
-- wgEncodeUWDukeDnaseMCF7.fdr01peaks.hg19.fasta.gz
+- wgEncodeUWDukeDnaseMCF7.fdr01peaks.hg19.fasta.gz: FASTA sequences derived from the above BED file.

 dnaseClus/
 ---------
 Here we have clustered DNase-I hypersensitive regions across the human genome.
 This data can be used in cases where the user has no specific epigenetic data.

-- test-dnase-data.py: This script shows how to use garnet to predict transcription factor binding from epigenetic data (without regression to select best transcription factors).
+- build-dnase-matrix.py: This script shows how to use garnet to predict transcription factor binding from epigenetic data (without regression to select best transcription factors).
-- dnaseClus_garnet.cfg:
+- dnaseClus_garnet.cfg: Configuration file used.
-- wgEncodeRegDnaseClusteredV2.bed:
+- wgEncodeRegDnaseClusteredV2.bed: DNase-I hypersensitive regions clustered across all human cell lines in ENCODE.
-- wgEncodeRegDnaseClusteredV2.fasta.gz:
+- wgEncodeRegDnaseClusteredV2.fasta.gz:FASTA sequences derived from the above BED file.

 murineFib/
 ----------
 Here we have DNase-I hypersensitive data from a murine fibroblast cell line.
-This data can be used for mouse expressiond data.
+This data can be used for mouse expression data.

-- test-murine-data.py: This script shows how to use garnet to predict transcription factor binding from epigenetic data (without regression to select best transcription factors).
+- build-murin-fib-matrix.py: This script shows how to use garnet to predict transcription factor binding from epigenetic data (without regression to select best transcription factors).
-- murineFib_garnet.cfg
+- murineFib_garnet.cfg: Configuration file used.
-- wgEncodeUwDnaseFibroblastC57bl6MAdult8wksPk_Rep1AND2.narrowPeak
+- wgEncodeUwDnaseFibroblastC57bl6MAdult8wksPk_Rep1AND2.narrowPeak: DNase-I hypersensitive regions from murine fibroblasts.
-- wgEncodeUwDnaseFibroblastC57bl6MAdult8wksPk_Rep1AND2.fasta.gz
+- wgEncodeUwDnaseFibroblastC57bl6MAdult8wksPk_Rep1AND2.fasta.gz: FASTA sequences derived from the above BED file.